WiLO-Networks/barrel-ai-privacy-policy/index.md

 ## Introduction
 WiLO Networks Inc. ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application, Barrel AI (the "App").
 Please read this Privacy Policy carefully.
 By using the App, you agree to the terms of this Privacy Policy.

+<a id="information-collected"></a>
 ## Information We Collect
-When you create an account or log in to the App using Microsoft Entra ID External Identities or Google Sign-In, we collect the following information:
+When you create an account or log in to the App, we collect the following information:
 - Email address
 - Company name